 As a result, realistically, (and here I am proud to switch to “we”) we now expect to triple turnover in 2019.

 Finding investors takes time, too

-Largely the same learning as for business development, is also true for finding the funding you need to grow a start-up on the massive scale you envision.
+Largely the same learning as for business development is also true for finding the funding you need to grow a start-up on the massive scale you envision.

 Winning pre-seed investor Aschendorff NEXT in August 2018, believing in Frontastic so much that they put in an early-stage 6-figure investment, triggered the interest of more Series-A investors.
-Obviously I can’t reveal too much at this point, but Frontastic are happy to say that the next round of quite promising conversations with a number of potential investors is taking place, and the next round of funding is on track to be concluded in H1 2019.
+Obviously, I can’t reveal too much at this point, but Frontastic is happy to say that the next round of quite promising conversations with a number of potential investors is taking place, and the next round of funding is on track to be concluded in H1 2019.

 What’s cooking for 2019?

 With 2018 over and done with, lots of successes and learnings under their belt, 2019 looks to become yet another breathtaking journey: With investor conversations moving towards the closing stage and Frontastic well on their way to 300% turnover growth in 2019, we’ll now start to scale up on all levels.

 There’s a lot of work to be done in 2019: We want to accelerate our product development, building more standard integrations, and extending our ecosystem.
 We want to win and service more customers in 2019 to realize our growth ambitions.
 We want to help businesses understand how they benefit from re-thinking their eCommerce infrastructure with an API first approach.
 We want to become universally known as the standard in creating groundbreaking digital customer experiences.
 Not to mention that we need to further solidify our operations so we can support our growing customer and partner base.

 The plan is clear, now we just need to further strengthen the Product Development, DevOps, and Support Teams as well as reinforcing the troops by further expanding Professional Services, Sales, and Marketing and Operations.
 Easy, right?